columbia/xray/findings.md

 the availability of easy loans to the general public, they explicitly seek out population that lacks credit solvence.

+4. <font color="blue"><b>Targeting does not imply bad intentions:</b></font>
+We believe it is important to always keep a positive attitude, hence we wish to point out that targeting sensitive topics does not necessarily imply bad intentions.
+In our results, we have seen ads for various support groups trying to reach relevant users through targeting (e.g., an ad for a campaign against breast cancer targeted the keyword cancer; a number of ads for legal counsel to deal with racial slurs at the office, etc.).
+Imagine a non-profit depression support group posted an ad on Gmail; targeting of those users might end up reaching the vulnerable users more effectively, and perhaps help improve their lives sooner.
 -->

 ### Interested in Ad Data?
 Visit our Demo Service